 Year 10 & 11 Core

 All pupils at GCSE level receive 4 hours of Maths per week.
-Some pupils receive more than this if the faculty feels this is required.
+Some pupils may receive more than this if the faculty feels this is required.
 All pupils follow the Edexcel Scheme of Work at either Higher or Foundation tier.
 The Faculty has a number of staff who have experience of exam marking and this allows staff to give pupils a greater insight into common misconceptions and where valuable marks can be gained.
-Pupils complete at least one assessment per term throughout Y10 and Y11.
-After each assessment pupils complete a personalised revision grid with the support of their teacher which can then be used alongside the Maths Watch website to help pupils revise.
+Pupils complete at least one formal assessment per term throughout Y10 and Y11.
+After each assessment pupils complete a personalised revision grid with the support of their teacher which can then be used alongside the Mathswatch or Hegarty website to help pupils revise.

 There is no coursework in Mathematics.
 Pupils sit a final exam which is worth 100% of the grade.
 Pupils will sit three papers; a non-calculator paper and two calculator papers.
-Each paper is out of 80 marks and lasts 1 hour 30 mins each.
-Pupils will be graded from 9 to 1 under the new programme of study.
+Each paper is out of 80 marks and lasts 1 hour 30 minutes.
+Pupils are graded from 9 to 1 under the new programme of study.

-For more information about the new GCSE in Maths, please contact your child’s maths teacher who will be able to help and answer any questions.
+For more information about the new GCSE in Maths, please contact your child’s maths teacher who will be able to help and answer any questions or look on the Edexcel website.